tcannetti/JS211_TowersOfHanoi/README.md

 ** UNIT TESTS **
 1. I'd like to create a test that determins if the player is attempting to move a piece to the same location it's already at.
-2. A test to
+2. A test to check for losses
-3. And lastly a test to
+3. And lastly a test to check that legal moves equal a win.